-The Federal Motor Carrier Safety Administration is charged with the responsibility of keeping our highways safe as far as motor carriers and commercial truck drivers are concerned.
-One of the ways that the administration regulates safety for truck drivers and motor carriers is to issue regulations that give a minimum level of safe conduct acceptable to professional truck drivers and trucking companies.
+The Federal Motor Carrier Safety Administration is responsible for ensuring the safety of our highways, particularly for motor carriers and commercial truck drivers.
+One of the ways the administration regulates safety for truck drivers and motor carriers is by issuing Federal Motor Carrier Safety Regulations, which establish a minimum level of safe conduct acceptable to professional truck drivers and trucking companies.

 Trucking Regulations